ptupitsyn/ptupitsyn.github.io/_posts/2026-01-29-GridGain-Continuous-Query-Chat.md

 categories: [GridGain, .NET, ContinuousQuery]
 ---

-Scalable distributed chat app in just 13 lines of code?
+Scalable distributed chat app in 13 lines of code?
 Yes, please!

 # Show Me the Code

-Put the code below into a `chat.cs` file and run it with `dotnet run chat.cs <your-name>` (requires .NET 10):
+Put the code below into a `chat.cs` file and run it with `dotnet run chat.cs <your-name>`:

 ```csharp
 #:package GridGain.Ignite@9.1.16